Skip to content

 Getting Started with Sourcery for VSCode

-1. Click to open the Sourcery extension in VS Code and click the install button
+1. Open the Sourcery extension in VS Code and click the install button

 OR